ryanatkn/awesome-svelte-resources/README.md

 - [experiments](#experiments)
 - [other lists](#other-lists)

+> possible improvements
+>
+> - Some sections need better organization, or at least more subheadings.
-> aside: It'd be nice if GitHub had a way to embed
+> - It'd be nice if GitHub had a way to embed
 >   a project's summary line in another document. (does it??)
 >   These will get out of date.
 Maybe some scripting is in order.
 >   (maybe/probably someone already did that somewhere)

 ## official links